TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   tau approaches make relatively few assumptions outside of random sampling of populations and a monotonic relationship between variables.
 Non-monotonic (as well as non-linear) relationships can often be discerned by plotting one variable against the other.
-If a non-monotonic relationship is discovered, other methods should be used to characterize the association between the variables.
+If a non-monotonic relationship is suggested, other methods should be used to characterize the association between the variables.